referential-ai/boswell-test/README.md

 **Process Timing** (`time_breakdown.png`):
 A pie chart showing the proportion of time spent on each phase of the test: essay generation, grading, analysis, and file generation.

+**Boswell Quotient** (`boswell_quotient.png`):
+A horizontal bar chart showing each model's Boswell Quotient score (0-100), ranked from highest to lowest.
+This visualization provides a quick overview of which models perform best overall when considering performance, evaluation capabilities, and efficiency.

+**Boswell Quotient Components** (`boswell_quotient_components.png`):
+A breakdown of each component that contributes to the Boswell Quotient (performance, evaluation, efficiency), showing the relative strengths and weaknesses of each model.

 These visualizations provide at-a-glance insights into model performance, efficiency, and cost-effectiveness across the different test aspects.

+#### 5. Boswell Quotient Report (`boswell_report.md`)

+The Boswell Quotient is a comprehensive metric (0-100) designed to measure how well a model can serve as an indispensable AI companion, inspired by James Boswell's role as Samuel Johnson's biographer:

+**Comprehensive Report Structure**:
+- **Introduction**: Explanation of the Boswell Quotient methodology
+- **Overall Rankings**: Complete rankings of all models by their Boswell Quotient
+- **Top Performers**: Analysis of the highest-scoring models
+- **Component Analysis**: Breakdown of which models excel in each component
+- **Observations & Insights**: Patterns, balanced models, and notable outliers
+- **Conclusion**: Summary of most capable AI assistants for the tested domain

+**Calculation Components**:
+1. **Performance (50%)**: Based on grades received from peer models
+2. **Evaluation (30%)**: Based on grading accuracy and consistency
+3. **Efficiency (20%)**: Based on response time and resource usage

+The Boswell Quotient helps identify which models are most likely to serve as highly capable, balanced AI assistants that would be difficult to replace - models you might feel "lost without," similar to Samuel Johnson's famous quote about Boswell.

+#### 6. Aggregate Boswell Analysis (Cross-Domain)

+When running tests across multiple domains (`--all-domains`), the framework also generates a cross-domain analysis that identifies models' strengths and weaknesses across different subject areas:

+**Aggregate Report Structure**:
+- **Overall Model Rankings**: Models ranked by their average Boswell Quotient across all tested domains
+- **Top Performing Models**: Analysis of models that excel across all domains
+- **Domain-Specific Leaders**: Table showing which models performed best in each domain
+- **Key Insights**: Analysis of consistent performers vs. domain specialists
+- **Consistency Metrics**: Scores showing how uniformly models perform across domains
+- **Conclusion**: Identification of the most adaptable, versatile AI assistants

+This cross-domain analysis is particularly useful for identifying:
+1. **Generalist models** that perform well across all types of tasks
+2. **Specialist models** that excel in specific domains
+3. **Consistency patterns** that show whether a model's capabilities transfer well between subjects

 **JSON Grades** (`grades.json`):
 ```json